N1teshift/ittweb/docs/README.md

 ## Supporting References
 - `../scripts/README.md` – canonical instructions for regenerating data/icon maps (all commands are `node scripts/data/*.mjs`).
 - `../scripts/data/REFACTORING_PLAN.md` – status + backlog for the pipeline scripts.
+- **`DOCUMENTATION_STYLE.md`** – **Single source of truth for documentation preferences and standards**
-- `../DOCUMENTATION_PLAN.md` – Documentation strategy and templates
+- `DOCUMENTATION_PLAN.md` – Documentation strategy and templates (reference document, not task list)
-- `../DOCUMENTATION_AUDIT.md` – Complete documentation inventory
+- `DOCUMENTATION_AUDIT.md` – Complete documentation inventory (reference document, not task list)

-_Tip: start with `product/` when you want to impress someone, drop into `operations/` when you need to run/test, browse `api/` for API endpoints, check `src/features/modules/` for module docs, and browse `systems/` when you or an AI agent needs the full picture._
+_Tip: start with `product/` when you want to impress someone, drop into `operations/` when you need to run/test, browse `api/` for API endpoints, check `src/features/modules/` for module docs, and browse `systems/` when you need the full picture._